 The WP plug-in is distributed with the Frama-C platform.
-However, you must install at least an external prover in order to fulfill proof obligations.
-An easy choice is to install the Alt-Ergo theorem prover developed at INRIA.
+However, you should install at least one external prover in order to fulfill proof obligations.
+An easy choice is to install the Alt-Ergo theorem prover developped at INRIA.
 See section 2.1 for installing other provers.